mikeizbicki/ucr-cs100/textbook/tools/valgrind/README.md

     }
 ```

-This program listed above just creates a character string or cstring and copies the string "hello world" into it.
+This program we are listing above just creates a character string or cstring and copies the string "hello world" into it.
 Then the program outputs the cstring.
 Then it passes this cstring into a function which declares another cstring and copies the first cstring into the second one.
 Then the function prints out the cstring.
 The following is what is supposed to be output by this program

 ```
     hello world
     hello world
 ```

 In our program above, we call the ```new``` operator twice and never call the ```delete``` operator.
 We call the first ```new``` operator in our ```main``` function and the second ```new``` in our function ```doSomething```.

 Now lets run our program with Valgrind and Memcheck: